 ⇒FIRST SATURDAY AT THE WILLIAMS HOUSE—-14 Old Winthrop Road

 Please join us for the next First Saturday at the Williams House.
-Stop by for coffee, quiche, scones or cinnamon buns, visit with your neighbors and shop at our ongoing book sale and boutique.
+Stop by for coffee or tea, and quiche, scones or cinnamon buns.
+Visit with your neighbors and shop at our ongoing book sale and boutique.
 All proceeds benefit the Wayne Library Association.

 Our story time is build around the weekly visit from the Pooh Bear Nursery School.
 Young children and their caregivers are welcome to join in the fun for a short story or two, play around the train table, socialize and develop social skills, and choose a book to borrow.
-Storytime happens every week when school is in session.
+Storytime happens every week when Wayne Elementary School is in session.